Mehedi Hasan Royal: Personal life

 Royal born in Mohammadpur Upazila in Magura District.
 He passed Dakhil exam from Mohammadpur Baraktia S.A Dakhil Madrasah and HSC from Aminur Rahman Degree College.
 He is a student of the law department of Islamic University, Bangladesh in Kushtia.

+International career

+He made his senior international debut against Nepal at the 2021 Three Nations Cup on 27 March 2021.